rtalis/concurseiroprime-video-extractor/README.md

-# Video Downloader for E-Learning Platform
+# Video Downloader for E-Learning brazilian Platform

-This project provides a Python script for downloading videos from a specific e-learning platform.
-It supports downloading regular video files and videos embedded from YouTube.
+This project provides a Python script for downloading videos from a specific e-learning brazilian platform.
+It supports downloading video files from securely embedded vimeo and videos embedded from YouTube.
 The script automates the process of logging into the platform, navigating through course materials, and saving videos locally for offline access.
 Additionally, it handles video and audio streams separately, merging them into a single file where necessary.

+The main reason for this code is to help other pleople with examples of capturing streaming videos with selenium and other web scrapping techniques.
+This is an quick and dirty code, done in a couple of spare hours for practice and for learning.

 ## Features